CLOCK: Variant allele forms

+Role in mammalian evolution

+One 2017 study investigating the role of CLOCK expression in neurons determined its function in regulating transcriptional networks that could provide insight into human brain evolution.
+The researchers synthesized differentiated human neurons in vitro and then performed gene knockdown to test the effect of CLOCK on neuronal cell signaling.
+When CLOCK activity was disrupted, increased neuronal migration of tissue in the neocortex was observed, suggesting a molecular mechanism for cortical expansion unique to human brain development.
+However, the precise role of CLOCK in metabolic regulation of cortical neurons remains to be determined.
+Another study looking at the relationship between CLOCK polymorphisms in the 3' flanking region and morning/evening preference in adults found a correlation between subjects with the 3111C allele and preference for evening hours based on answers provided in a scored questionnaire.
+This region is well conserved between mice and humans and polymorphisms have been shown to affect mRNA stability, indicating allelic variants could disrupt normal circadian patterns in mammals leading to conditions such as insomnia or other sleep disorders.

 Mutants

 Clock mutant organisms can either possess a null mutation or an antimorphic allele at the Clock locus that codes for an antagonist to the wild-type protein.
 The presence of an antimorphic protein downregulates the transcriptional products normally upregulated by Clock.

 Drosophila

 In Drosophila, a mutant form of Clock (Jrk) was identified by Allada, Hall, and Rosbash in 1998.
 The team used forward genetics to identify non-circadian rhythms in mutant flies.
 Jrk results from a premature stop codon that eliminates the activation domain of the CLOCK protein.
 This mutation causes dominant effects: half of the heterozygous flies with this mutant gene have a lengthened period of 24.8 hours, while the other half become arrhythmic.
 Homozygous flies lose their circadian rhythm.
 Furthermore, the same researchers demonstrated that these mutant flies express low levels of PER and TIM proteins, indicating that Clock functions as a positive element in the circadian loop.
 While the mutation affects the circadian clock of the fly, it does not cause any physiological or behavioral defects.
 The similar sequence between Jrk and its mouse homolog suggests common circadian rhythm components were present in both Drosophila and mice ancestors.
 A recessive allele of Clock leads to behavioral arrhythmicity while maintaining detectable molecular and transcriptional oscillations.
 This suggests that Clk contributes to the amplitude of circadian rhythms.